ff0000-ad-tech/ad-canvas/README.md

 });
 ```

-In this example, we create a new `UICanvas` DOM element.
+In this example, we create a new `UICanvas` DOM element (which can be referenced as `myCanvasDrawer.canvas`).
 Setting `retina: true` means the canvas will render at double-density.
 Setting `debug: true` adds a background color so that we can see the `<canvas>` element, which is transparent otherwise.

+### Rendering

+CanvasDrawer has an `update()` method which must be called any time you make a change and want to see it.

 # CanvasElements

 A `CanvasElement` is the broad term for anything that is drawn within the CanvasDrawer framework.
 It refers to:

--   [CanvasImage](https://ff0000-ad-tech.github.io/ad-docs/pages/CanvasImage.html) - use a bitmap or video source to draw
+-   [CanvasImage](https://ff0000-ad-tech.github.io/ad-docs/pages/CanvasImage.html) - use a bitmap, canvas, CanvasDrawer, or video source to make image data
 -   [CanvasRect](https://ff0000-ad-tech.github.io/ad-docs/pages/CanvasRect.html) - create a rectangle
 -   [CanvasCircle](https://ff0000-ad-tech.github.io/ad-docs/pages/CanvasCircle.html) - create an arc, semi circle, or circle
 -   [CanvasPath](https://ff0000-ad-tech.github.io/ad-docs/pages/CanvasPath.html) - use points and curves to create a pathed shape